 If a customer who is a legal entity does not provide the investment service provider with the necessary information, including an LEI number, for reporting a security transaction, the service provider will not be able to fulfil their legal reporting obligation.
 Consequently, the investment service provider may refuse to provide the service.

-The validity and information related to a LEI number-code can be checked from the website of the umbrella association at www.gleif.org.
+The validity and information related to a Legal Entity Identifier number can be checked from the website of the umbrella association at www.gleif.org.
 You can also check the validity of your LEI number by using our search box.

 GLEIF is an international organisation which is responsible for the functioning of the LEI code system and for monitoring LEI code issuers.
 The headquarters of GLEIF are located in Basel, Switzerland.
 The website of GLEIF can be found at www.gleif.org

-To fulfil their reporting obligation, investment service providers need their customers that are legal entities to have a valid LEI code.
+To fulfil their reporting obligation, investment service providers need their customers that are legal entities to have a valid Legal Entity Identifier code.
 Before carrying out any securities’ transactions, investment service providers verify the existence of a valid LEI code.